 Just as Chippendale’s London premises had custom-made rooms for glass work and wood carving, Round has sourced and created furniture, tools and materials to install a bespoke marbling workshop in the heart of Nostell’s treasure house.

-Where Chippendale built a team of joiners and journeymen, Round has trained up marbling makers to keep the company running throughout 2018 so that from Wednesdays to Sundays, 14 July to 4 November, visitors can see the historic techniques and maybe even have a chance to try marbling themselves.
+Where Chippendale built a team of joiners and journeymen, Round has trained up marbling makers to keep the company running so that visitors can see the historic techniques and maybe even have a chance to try marbling themselves.

 In the 18th century, the craft of marbling was a deeply guarded secret and rarely documented.
 Artists in different countries used a variety of techniques and methods as technologies and trends changed and these are explored in the Obelisk Marbling workshop at Nostell.